andreas-butler/idb-transaction-commit/EXPLAINER.md

 ## Scenario 2: Page Lifecycle
 The Page Lifecycle API is an API heavily involved in alleviating power and memory tolls on users running many web applications at once.
 Central to this task is efficiently tracking and managing pages as they transition in and out of active and inactive states.

 The process of ‘freezing’ a tab involves recognizing when a tab has been inactive for a long period of time, marking it for ‘freezing’ (letting it know that the browser is getting ready to kill its process to save on memory), and then subsequently killing it.
-When the tab is informed that it is going to be killed, it has a limited window of time to save its state to disk so that in the event that a user renavigates to that tab, it can be allocated a new process that can be loaded back into the state that the previous process was in when it was killed.
+When the tab is informed that it is going to be killed, it has a limited window of time to save its state to disk so that in the event that a user renavigates to that tab the website can pick up where it left off by re-loading this state.

 Currently ‘freezing’ and other such functionalities under the umbrella of the ‘lifecycle’ API cannot reliably use indexedDB to save state because there is a risk that the transaction responsible for saving state to disk will not commit before the page is killed.
 This unreliability arises because the page must be alive after the ‘put’ requests return to the front end in order to issue the commit signal after all callbacks have resolved.
 Instead there is a pattern of developers saving state to localStorage.
 This unreliability is illustrated below in Figure 3.